-You’re on holiday in the Italian Lakes, so delicious pizzas and pasta are more or less guaranteed, but in this region, it’s all about the lakes and the fish – so you’ll be spoilt for choice.
+You’re enjoying a holiday in Lake Garda, so delicious pizzas and pasta are more or less guaranteed, but in this region, it’s all about the lakes and the fish – so you’ll be spoilt for choice.
 Make sure you try the local sun-dried fish too, a regional speciality.
 What’s for pudding?
 Ice cream of course!
 And there are hundreds of different flavours to work your way through.
 Local wines provide the ideal accompaniment to your meal but if you want to try something a little different, there’s Aperol Spritz.
 You can’t miss its bright orange glow.

 At a Glance

-The beautiful Italian lakes have been attracting visitors for hundreds of years - including Eurocamp's very own holidaymakers, so whether you’re on your grand tour or just looking for some holiday fun, you’ve made an excellent choice.
+The beautiful setting of Lake Garda has been attracting visitors for hundreds of years - including Eurocamp's very own holidaymakers, so whether you’re on your grand tour or just looking for some holiday fun, you’ve made an excellent choice.
 Tempting though it is to spend your days eating ice cream and enjoying the amazing views in a lakeside café, you’ve got sights to see and exploring to do.
 There are the picturesque villages of Brescia, Moniga and Peschiera and iconic cities such as Verona, Milan and Venice.
 There are beautiful national parks where you can fill your lungs with fresh mountain air and moonlit restaurants on twinkling marinas where you can fill your boots with seafood, pizza, pasta and local wine.
-So come on - let’s get our Lake Garda holiday started!
+So come on - let’s get our Lake Garda camping holiday started!

 Feel the sun on your face and the wind in your hair as you cruise across the waters, smell the mouth-watering aroma of the local dishes, listen to the silence as you hike through the Lake Idro Valley, experience the thrill of glimpsing Venice as the sun sets, gasp as you jump into the clear, cool water of the lakes, scream as you descend from the top of the white-knuckle Raptor ride and relax with a glass of delicious Bardolino wine and share your day with family and friends.